Cool off your 4-legged friend with this DIY Dog Cooling Mat.

 Don’t sew?
 You can order a cooling mat from my Etsy Shop.

-A few weeks ago we were thinking it was a chilly spring, and then summer temperatures showed up practically overnight.
+We thought it was a chilly spring a few weeks ago, and then summer temperatures showed up practically overnight.
 It sure seems like summers are getting more and more humid!

-Our adorable Cocker Spaniel, Cooper, has been having a hard time dealing with the heat and humidity.
-He will go outside and lay in the sun for a few minutes, but he starts to pant right away.
-He comes right back inside and tries to find a cool play to lay down.
+Our adorable Cocker Spaniel, Cooper, has been struggling with the heat and humidity.
+He will go outside and lay in the sun for a few minutes but starts to pant immediately.
+He returns inside and tries to find a cool play to lay down.

 Keep your Dog Cool in the Heat

 That means we need to help Cooper cool off in the heat.
-He does not seem to be a fan of ice water, so I decided to make him a dog cooling mat to lay on.
-Since I cool myself off with lots of ice in the summer, so I thought I would do the same for Cooper.
+He does not seem to like ice water, so I made him a dog cooling mat to lay on.
+Since I cool myself off with lots of ice in the summer, I thought I would do the same for Cooper.

 Specifically, I decided to use ice packs.
 I wanted to create a mat with pockets to tuck ice packs into.
 I decided to use fleece because it helps insulate the cold, it is soft, and the edges will not ravel when you cut them.